The 16 Best Food Allergy Blogs of 2014

 Martin is a food allergy mom and expert on baking allergen-free.
-She acquired her skill set after her son was diagnosed with multiple food allergies, causing her to reinvent how her family ate meals.
-The result is a wonderful site that parents will turn to time and time again.
+She acquired her skillset after her son was diagnosed with multiple food allergies, causing her to reinvent how her family ate meals.
+The result is a wonderful site that parents of children with food allergies will check for recipes and inspiration time and again.

 The FARE Blog

 The FARE Blog launched in 2013 after the merger of the Food Allergy & Anaphylaxis Network (FAAN) and the Food Allergy Initiative.

 As part of FARE’s online offerings, the FARE Blog provides a wealth of resources and tools for living with food allergies and managing severe allergic reactions such as anaphylaxis.